 Iron deficiency anemia is a condition that can result in fatigue, poor cognition and motor function defects.
 Oral iron is the only therapy option, according to the company, but more than 45% of patients are unable to tolerate the effects of oral therapy because of side effects.

 The Fe3 iontophoretic transdermal patch along with a generic iron compound could offer an alternative therapeutic option for patients who can’t take oral iron.
-The patch delivers therapeutic levels of iron with gastrointestinal side effects.
+The patch delivers therapeutic levels of iron without gastrointestinal side effects.
 The patch has also shown to significantly reduce adverse effects of traditional transdermal drug delivery like burns and skin discoloration.

 A Texas Clinical Research Organization in Texas conducted the study under Investigational Review Board approval.
 Safety and tolerability were studied in 40 healthy volunteers.